billygphillips/cefr-graded-reader/README.md

 The classifier was trained on the UniversalCEFR dataset --- human-written, primarily academic and learner exam text --- achieving **69% macro-F1 on a 4-class problem (A2/B1/B2/C1)**.

-### Domain mismatch
+### Domain mismatch and boundary uncertainty

+The classifier's main limitation is not total inaccuracy but **boundary uncertainty under domain shift**.
+It appears to be broadly directionally useful --- it distinguishes simpler text from more complex text --- yet adjacent levels are difficult to separate reliably, especially A2/B1 and B2/C1.

+Two factors contribute to this:

+**1. The generator often overshoots its target.** In testing, some A2-targeted outputs read closer to upper A2 or low B1 on expert review (longer descriptive passages, occasional vocabulary above the level).
+Some B2-targeted outputs appeared closer to C1 (participial phrases, atmospheric description, past perfect).
+The classifier may be catching real level-control issues in the prompts, not hallucinating errors.

-The classifier's most significant limitation is domain mismatch.
-It was trained on academic and exam text but is used to score AI-generated literary fiction.
+**2. The classifier's judgments are blurred by domain shift.** It was trained on human-written exam and academic CEFR data but is applied to AI-generated fiction.
 These domains have substantially different linguistic profiles:

 - Fiction uses concrete nouns (*camera, cupboard, floorboard, stairs*) that are low-frequency in academic corpora but standard at A2 in any ESL curriculum.
 The TF-IDF features respond to this distributional difference.
 - Academic text relies on passive voice, nominalisation, and formal cohesion markers as complexity signals.
 Fiction at the same CEFR level uses active voice, dialogue, and temporal connectives --- a fundamentally different surface profile.
 - Average sentence length is misleading in fiction: dialogue introduces short utterances ("Stop!" / "Where?" / "I don't know.") that pull the mean down, masking the complexity of surrounding descriptive prose.

-This is a known challenge in CEFR text classification research.
-Vajjala & Lucic (2018) demonstrated that transferring between text types requires domain-specific adaptation.
+This domain shift effect is well-documented.
+Vajjala & Lucic (2018) demonstrated that CEFR classification performance degrades when transferring between text types.

-**Practical impact:** Across the A2_001 series (6 episodes), the classifier predicted B1 for 4 of 6 episodes, despite the prose reading as solid A2 to a qualified ESL teacher with 5+ years of experience.
+**Practical impact:** Across the A2_001 series (6 episodes), the classifier predicted B1 for 4 of 6 episodes.
 The A2 probability ranged from 19% to 58%.
-Across the B2_001 series (6 episodes), the classifier *never predicted B2* --- it oscillated between B1 (3 episodes) and C1 (3 episodes), with B2 probability averaging 21%.
+On expert review, the prose sits in the A2/B1 border zone --- the classifier's B1 predictions are not obviously wrong, but nor are they clearly right.
+Across the B2_001 series (6 episodes), the classifier never predicted B2 --- it oscillated between B1 (3 episodes) and C1 (3 episodes), with B2 probability averaging 21%.
+On review, the B2 prose leans toward C1 in its complexity, suggesting the prompt overshoot is real.

 These results led to two decisions: reducing the acceptance margin from 0.10 to 0.05, and moving the classifier from a hard veto role to an informational diagnostic role.
+The open question is how much of the mismatch is the classifier and how much is the generator --- disentangling them requires either a better classifier (trained on fiction) or better prompts (that reliably hit the target), or both.

 ---